dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 ## User as a Product, Advertiser/Recruiter as Customer

 On LinkedIn, you are the product.
 This would not be so bad in and of itself if it provided enough positive value to the user.
-However, it reduces the usefulness of the platform for the users themselves in a few key ways.
+This isn't so.
+LinkedIn is a friction-heavy platform for the users themselves in a few key ways.

 _Note: LinkedIn’s future can still involve making the user the product but engaging the users’ needs and understanding the future of work._